2022 NHL Heritage Classic: Attendance

 The 2022 Heritage Classic was the lowest attended NHL outdoor game with 26,119 spectators.
+This was due to the venues small size compared to other outdoor game venues, as the 2022 game was a sold-out crowd.
+It was only 205 spectators less than the venue's record attendance at the time, which was seen at the 2021 Grey Cup.

 Entertainment

 Country pop singer and Canada's Got Talent host Lindsay Ell performed the Canadian and American national anthems and singer Alessia Cara performed during the first intermission.
 The Canadian Olympic women's ice hockey team, the gold medal winners at the 2022 Winter Olympics, were honoured during the second intermission.
 This game marks the first time that the bilingual version of O Canada was sung at the Heritage Classic.

 Television

 The game was broadcast on Sportsnet and TVA Sports in Canada and on TNT in the U.S.